 Four other candidates were eliminated in the first round of votes.

-Ms Barnes will take over responsibility for overseeing Kent Police, appointing and dismissing the chief constable and setting the budget.'No nonsense'
+Ms Barnes will take over responsibility for overseeing Kent Police, appointing and dismissing the chief constable and setting the budget.

 The East Kent magistrate was one of several independents across the country to become PCCs.

 She was also a deputy chairwoman of the National Association of Police Authorities and advised the home secretary on the appointment of senior officers.